Appease/PowerShellClient/Docs/Variables.md

 ###2 Automatic Parameters
 PoshDevOps will automatically populate certain DevOps task parameters, the names of which always start with the prefix `PoshDevOps`.
-These parameters provide information about the executing ci-plan/DevOps task.
+These parameters provide information about the executing task group/DevOps task.

 To use automatic parameters, add parameters matching the type and name of defined automatic parameters to your Invoke-PoshDevOpsTask method signature and PoshDevOps will populate them at invocation time.